M0-AR/Galgeleg-android/README.md

 # Requirement
-    1- At least the version should be 24 or lower ----done---- 2- At least 5 layouts in XML (Should be Beautiful)
+    1- At least the version should be 24 or lower ----done---- 2- At least 5 layouts in XML (Should be Beautiful) ----done----
     3- User interaction (Back navigation or re-navigation) 4- Network communication with multithreaded programming are used (DR website or online spreadsheet) ----done---- 5- Data should be stored locally (e.g. PreferenceManager) ----done----